benjaminlutz/timax.js-socket/README.md

 Make sure you have installed all these prerequisites on your machine.

 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager.
-* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
+* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads) Version > 2.6, and make sure it's running on the default port (27017).

 * Grunt - You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm: